 Two important factors will affect your down payment amounts: your creditworthiness and regulations of specific FHA lender.

-Generally, you must have a credit score of at least 580 to be eligible for the 3.5% down payment plan.
+Generally, you must have a credit score of at least 580 to be eligible for the 3.5% minimum down payment.
 Now many FHA lenders require borrowers to have a credit score of 620 or higher.
-Your credit score not only determines your down payment for an FHA loan but affects your mortgage rates and terms.
+Your credit score not only determines your down payment for an FHA loan but also affects your mortgage rates and terms.

 Be sure to check your credit report right now.
-If your credit worthiness disqualifies you for the lowest possible down payment, try to improve your credit scores prior to your application.
+If your credit worthiness disqualifies you for the lowest possible down payment, try to improve your credit scores prior to submitting your mortgage application with an FHA-approved lender.
 Otherwise, you will have to pay a larger amount of down payment.
 If you have a credit score between 500 and 580, a minimum of 10% down payment is required if you want to receive an FHA-insured mortgage loan.

 Each FHA-approved lender has specific regulations on down payments.
-Though most banks offer the chances of qualifying for the bonus of 3.5% down payment, like U.S. Bank, some lenders may have higher down payment requirements.
+Though most banks offer first-time homebuyers the chance of qualifying for the minimum 3.5% down payment, like U.S. Bank, some lenders may have higher down payment requirements.
 One example is Bank of America.

 If you’re applying for an FHA loan through Bank of America, your minimum down payment can range from 5% to 20% of the house’s sales price.
 Bank of America determines your exact down payment based on several factors, including your loan amount and your credit history.
 However, you cannot get an FHA loan from Bank of America with a down payment lower than 5%.